vxcsyl/vxcsyl/README.md

 ## hey whats up dude 👋

+im lucas, a full-time freelance roblox developer since 2018, ive been on roblox since 2014 though!

-i have no fucking idea how to program so dont ask me :>)
+i dont really have any fucking clue how to program so best not to ask me :>)

 prior developer @[VoluteGames](https://github.com/VoluteGames)